 Ending the personal and supervisor trajectory with a positive recommendation will result in formal registration as MBT supervisor.

-At the end of the personal and supervisor training trajectory, when the candidate meets the criteria for MBT supervisor he/she will be included in the register as MBT supervisor.
+At the end of the personal and supervisor training trajectory, when the candidate meets the criteria for MBT supervisor he/she will be ilisted on the Anna Freud (country specific) website as an MBT supervisor.

 Maintenance